MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 ## What I used to look for when interviewing software developers

 Before I go into the evolution of graduates let me quickly go through what I used to look for when interviewing software developers.
-I'm not going to cover the whole evolution of this, I'll just share a snapshot of the normal checklist I covered around 2016.
+I'm not going to cover the whole evolution since the beginning of time of this, I'll just share a snapshot of the normal interview process we covered around 2016.

 When interviewing someone for a software developer the goal was to identify a candidate that would be contributing as soon as possible that was also a good fit for the team.
+These were for experienced software engineers (people that had a couple of years under their belt).
 The interview process was usually a 4 step process:

 1) Cultural fit
 2) Technology